-Table 44 Monitor > Spanning Tree > MST Port (continued)
+Table 43 Monitor > Spanning Tree > MST Port (continued)

 LABEL DESCRIPTION Indentifier (Priority / Port Id) This field displays the identifier (in priority / port number).
-Internal Path Cost(Operation) Regional Root Bridge Root bridge refers to the base of the spanning tree.
+Internal Path Cost(Operation) Path cost is the cost of transmitting a frame on to a LAN through that port.
+It is recommended to assign this value according to the speed of the bridge.
+The slower the media, the higher the cost.
+Regional Root Bridge Root bridge refers to the base of the spanning tree.
 Internal Root Cost This field displays the internal root cost.
 Designated Bridge For each LAN segment, a designated bridge is selected.
 This bridge has the lowest cost to the root among the bridges connected to the LAN.
 Port Role This field displays the state of the port role.
 Port State This field displays the state of the port.